HomeDing/homeding.github.io/elements/display/circle.md

 The following properties are available for configuration of the element.

-<object data="/element.svg?displayrect" type="image/svg+xml"></object>
+<object data="/element.svg?displaycircle" type="image/svg+xml"></object>

 {% include "./outputproperties.md" %}

-The DisplayRect Element is using the `value` as a boolean value to enable drawing the background of the circle.
+The DisplayCircle Element is using the `value` as a boolean value to enable drawing the background of the circle.
 This enables using the DisplayDot Element to be used for visualizing boolean values.

 {% include "../elementproperties.md" %}